-DoubleTwist has been around for a while (we reviewed it way back in 2012) and now that I’m revisiting it after all this time, it feels a bit outdated in terms of what it offers.
+DoubleTwist has been around for a while (we first reviewed it way back in 2012) and now that I’m revisiting it after all this time, it feels a bit outdated in terms of what it offers.
 Maybe it’s just me.

 As a music player, it gets the job done — at least there aren’t any ads, even in the free version — and the interface is quite nice too, but there’s nothing too special about it anymore.
 It’s still good!
 It’s just not great anymore.

 DoubleTwist Pro is available for $9, which grants AirSync (syncing your music to your PC over Wi-Fi), AirPlay (streaming to devices like Apple TV or Sonos), and a 4-band equalizer (which is junk compared to the other free offerings in this post).

 Download Now: DoubleTwist (Free) on the Play Store

 Intuitive and lightweight.
 That’s what separates Shuttle from most other music players.
 It feels smooth and it runs well on older devices, and while there isn’t anything distinctive about the interface, it’s easy enough to use.

 Free features include a 6-band equalizer with bass boost, gapless playback, several theme options, a sleep timer, and a few customizable widgets.

 Shuttle+ costs just over $1 and grants a few extra features: built-in tag editor, folder browsing, Chromecast support, and a few more themes.

 Download Now: Shuttle (Free) on the Play Store